RoncoJhon/bettercontextoai/README.md

 ## Release Notes

 ### 1.2.8 (Latest)
+-   **New Feature:** Added visual indicators (✓) in Explorer view to show which files/folders are selected for AI context.
 -   **New Feature:** Added option "Select/Unselect for AI Context" when right clicking a file or folder from the Explorer view.
 -   **New Feature:** Added Generate (⚡) and Refresh (🔃) icons to the view's title bar for an intuitive, one-click workflow.
 -   **New Feature:** Extension now automatically adds `FILE_CONTENT_MAP.md` to `.gitignore`.